UniversalRobots/Universal_Robots_ROS2_Description/README.md

 repository](https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver/tree/foxy).
 Please do
 not clone this repository into a Foxy workspace.

+## License
+The majority of this repository is licensed under the BSD-3-Clause license.
+However, the **UR20 meshes** are licensed under Universal Robots A/S’ Terms and Conditions for Use of Graphical Documentation.
+See the separate [LICENSE.txt](/meshes/ur20/LICENSE.txt) file for details.
+If you have any questions regarding the license or the license doesn't fit you use-case, please contact [legal@universal-robots.com](mailto:legal@universal-robots.com).

 ## Structure of the repository

 The most relevant files are: